IBM/docker101/lab1.md

 root        17     0  0 21:06 ?
 00:00:00 bash
 root        27    17  0 21:14 ?
 00:00:00 ps -ef
 ```
-You should see only our `top` process, `bash` process and our `ps` process.
+You should see only the `top` process, `bash` process and our `ps` process.

 For comparison, exit the container, and run `ps -ef` or `top` on the host.
-These command will work on linux or mac.
+These commands will work on linux or mac.
 For windows, you can inspect the running processes using `tasklist`.

 ```sh
 root@b3ad2a23fab3:/# exit